IREA-CNR-MI/prismaread/README.md

 as a full hyperspectral cube and the PAN and CLOUD images.
 See [documentation](reference/convert_prisma.html) of the convert\_prisma() function for info on available arguments.

+The function also saves ancillary data related to wavelengths and fwhms of the different images, and to hour and sun geometry at acquisition in ancillary txt files.